John P. Davis: Harvard University

-Davis had a fellowship to Harvard University from 1926 to 1927, and earned his master's degree in Journalism.
+Davis had a fellowship to Harvard University from 1926 to 1927, and earned his master's degree in journalism.
 He left Harvard to join the staff of Fisk University, a historically black college in Nashville, where he served as Director of Publicity from (1927 to 1928).
 He returned to Harvard University and earned an LLB degree from Harvard Law School in 1933.

-At Harvard, Davis cemented lifelong friendships with a small core of black students, including fellow Dunbar High School alumni Robert C. Weaver, later appointed as the first black member of a Presidential cabinet; William Hastie, later appointed as the first black federal judge; and Ralph Bunche, later a statesman and diplomat who was awarded a Nobel Prize for Peace.
+At Harvard, Davis cemented lifelong friendships with a small core of black students, including fellow Dunbar High School alumni Robert C. Weaver, later appointed as the first black member of a Presidential cabinet; William Hastie, later appointed as the first black federal judge; and Ralph Bunche, later a statesman and diplomat who was awarded a Nobel Peace Prize.

 These friends remained important to Davis throughout his career.
 During their student years, the men discussed race and politics, especially the inadequacy of the black Republican leadership.
 When the Great Depression intensified the social and economic problems confronting black America, Davis and his colleagues looked to the example of Reconstruction, when federal power was used to redress the plight of former slaves.
 They called on the federal government to ensure black civil and political rights.
 The New Deal of Franklin D. Roosevelt seemed to offer the possibility of federal intervention for economic justice.